lit/lit.dev/packages/lit-dev-content/site/docs/components/lifecycle.md

 <div class="alert alert-info">

-Note, if you need to customize any of the standard lifecycle methods, make sure to call the `super` implementation (e.g. `super.connectedCallback()`) so the standard Lit functionality is maintained.
+Note, if you need to customize any of the standard custom element lifecycle methods, make sure to call the `super` implementation (such as `super.connectedCallback()`) so the standard Lit functionality is maintained.

 </div>